← Back to 史記

 36

-They moreover broadened the pass and established left and right assistants.
+They also expanded the passes and established left and right assistants.

 37